fxamacker/cbor/README.md

   * CoreDetEncOptions() is subject to change because it uses draft standard.
   * PreferredUnsortedEncOptions() is subject to change because it uses draft standard.
 * __Passed all tests__ – v2.x passed all 375+ tests on amd64, arm64, ppc64le and s390x with linux.
-* __Passed fuzzing__ – v2.1 passed 275+ million execs in coverage-guided fuzzing on Feb 17, 2020 and is still fuzzing.
+* __Passed fuzzing__ – v2.1 passed 361+ million execs in coverage-guided fuzzing on Feb 17, 2020.

 __Why v2.x?__:

 v1 required breaking API changes to support new features like CBOR tags, detection of duplicate map keys, and having more functions with identical signatures to `encoding/json`.

-v2.1 is roughly 26% faster and uses 57% fewer allocs than v1 when decoding COSE and CWT using default options.
+v2.1 is roughly 26% faster and uses 57% fewer allocs than v1.x when decoding COSE and CWT using default options.

-__Roadmap__:
+__Recent Activity__:

-* v2.1 (Feb.
+* Release v2.1 (Feb.
 17, 2020)
    - [x] CBOR tags (major type 6) for encoding and decoding (pushed to master branch)
    - [x] Decoding options for duplicate map key detection: `DupMapKeyQuiet` (default) and `DupMapKeyEnforcedAPF`
    - [x] Decoding optimizations (pushed to master branch).
 Structs using keyasint tag (like COSE and CWT) is
-   24-28% faster and 53-61% fewer allocs than v1.5 and v2.0.1.
+   24-28% faster and 53-61% fewer allocs than both v1.5 and v2.0.1.

+__Roadmap__:

-* v2.2
+* Milestone v2.2
    - [ ] CBOR BSTR <--> Go byte array.
 In the meantime, use CBOR BSTR with Go byte slice.
    - [ ] If time allows, add more CBOR tags as default or optional built-in tags.

 <hr>